gaseri/website/docs/hr/nastava/materijali/web-uvod.md

     > Low-code and no-code tools are increasingly playing a crucial role in speeding up the delivery of applications.
 Gartner predicts that by 2023, over 50% of medium to large enterprises will have adopted a low-code or no-code as one of their strategic application platforms and that low-code will be responsible for more than 65% of application development activity by 2024.

-    Izvor: [Low-Code and No-Code: What’s the Difference and When to Use What?](https://www.outsystems.com/blog/posts/low-code-vs-no-code/) (Forsyth Alexander, [OutSystems](https://outsystems.com/), 8th January 2021)
+    Izvor: [Low-Code and No-Code: What's the Difference and When to Use What?](https://www.outsystems.com/blog/posts/low-code-vs-no-code/) (Forsyth Alexander, [OutSystems](https://outsystems.com/), 8th January 2021)

 ---